 Erik's throat closes, but he bites out the words.
-"That bullet smashed part of your spine.
+"That bullet heavily bruised part of your spine.
 You're—"

 "I won't lie.
 I thought of it," Charles replies after a moment of strained silence.
 "But in the end … I'm still the same person who couldn't pull the trigger on his friend."